Query Data

 5. Press OK to close the ‘Database Query’ dialog box.
 This creates a new data block based on the specified query.

-6. To edit the query further, press the ‘Edit’ button edit in the bottom panel.
+6. To edit the query further, press the ‘Edit’ button Edit in the bottom panel.
 This reopens the ‘Database Query’ dialog box.

 You can now do data pipeline operations on this data, such as Join Data, Group and Aggregate Data, and Sort Data, or you can proceed to create Dashboards based on this Data Worksheet.
 See Visualize Your Data for more details on building a Dashboard.